mittechteam/wican-fw/README.md

 # WiCAN-USB as a USB-to-CAN adapter

-Traditional USB-to-CAN connectors are often expensive and do not always offer optimal efficiency.
-In contrast, the ESP32-based WiCAN presents a readily available and cost-effective solution, making it an excellent choice for low-frequency CAN bus applications and providing great value for its cost.
+One potential enhancement for the WiCAN device could be its use as a cost-effective alternative to traditional USB-to-CAN connectors, particularly for low-frequency CAN bus applications.

-Although WiCAN performs well for low-frequency data transmission, it may not be suitable for all frequency ranges.
-Nonetheless, it excels in many applications, particularly those with less demanding data rates.
+While it may not suit all frequency ranges, it has shown promising results in scenarios with less demanding data rates and offers excellent value for its cost.

-Integrating WiCAN into your setup is straightforward and economical, requiring just a couple of customised shields for your ESP-32 module.
-With minimal expense, you can significantly enhance your system's capabilities.
+To test this approach, consider implementing WiCAN in a setup with the following changes:

-## Code
+### Code

 This updated code can be referred to make your WiCAN module compatible with dev-kit.

 [main/wc_uart.c](https://github.com/mittechteam/wican-fw/blob/WiCAN_opensource/main/wc_uart.c)